String Quartet No. 2 (Villa-Lobos)

-String Quartet No. 2 is the one of a series of seventeen works in the genre by the Brazilian composer Heitor Villa-Lobos, and was written in 1915.
-A performance lasts approximately twenty minutes.
+String Quartet No. 2 is the one of a series of 17 works in the genre by the Brazilian composer Heitor Villa-Lobos.

-History

 Villa-Lobos composed his Second Quartet in 1915, either in Rio de Janeiro or Nova Friburgo.
 It was first performed on 3 February 1917 by a quartet consisting of Judith Barcellos and Dagmar Noronha Gitahy, violins, Orlando Frederico, viola, and Alfredo Gomes, cello.
 The published score bears the indication "Op.
 56".

+A typical performance lasts approximately 20 minutes.

 Analysis

 As in all of Villa-Lobos's quartets except the first, there are four movements: